-– Each artist/group will get a fixed minimum payment agreed and secured, in euro and independently from the success of the festival.
+– Each artist/group had a fixed minimum payment agreed and secured, in euro and independently from the success of the festival.

-– For all these transactions, and before the festival, we will establish an official re-partition key, agreed by all partners involved in the production of the event (the festival, the gastronomy and products suppliers, the diverse service providers and, of course, the artists and groups performing).
+– For all these transactions, and before the festival, we established an official distribution key taking in account all partners involved in the production of the event (the festival, the gastronomy and products suppliers, the diverse service providers and, of course, the artists and groups performing).

-The whole process of establishment of the re-partition key and its execution will be public, documented, and followed as an economical, political and sociological experiment, which aims at finding new ways to valorize the artists influence and importance in the economy of a cultural event, and on the local economy hosting it.
+The whole process of establishment of the distribution key and its transparent execution will be documented and followed as an economical, political and sociological experiment, which aims at finding new ways to enhance the artists’ influence and importance in the economy of a cultural event, and on the local economy hosting it.

 All those redistribution keys will be visible and consultable at the various physical selling points or on the festival’s website.
 It is also possible to follow, live, the evolutions of each account in absolute terms and not only in percentages on the downloadable mobile app.